Our firm has facilitated dozens of strategic planning processes with clients in all sectors. Inevitably, the question comes up: What does it mean?

 Specifically, here’s what’s involved:

-- Strategic planning involves developing recommendations and making decisions about strategic change: i.e. what could we do that would have a long-term impact on your strength as a company or organization?
+For example, what could we do that would have a long-term impact on our strength as a company or organization?
 Key questions include what outcomes you’re trying to achieve, how to achieve higher levels of impact, and how you would measure success.

 There’s obviously a lot more to it than these four steps.
 But that’s the gist of strategic planning.
 Done well, it will vastly improve your organization’s sense of direction and provide much-needed direction.
 Done poorly and it will be an exercise that people are reluctant to do again – much to the long-term detriment of your organization.